 Classrooms: Most classes in the SCPA are taught in Craigie Hall in blocks D, E and F with a few lecture classes booked in campus lecture halls and large dance classes hosted in Kinesiology.

 Performance spaces: The SCPA has a number of performance spaces that support our work.
 These spaces are all close or connected to Craigie Hall and can be found in the creative block, which includes the Rozsa Centre, F.R.
 Matthews (CHF101), Joyce and Quentin Doolitttle (CHF206), Reeve, and University Theatres as well as several other, smaller performance spaces.
+Please note that the Reeve Theatre is closed in 2024-25 due to a floor replacement project.

 Student Health Supports